 $5.00 for each transcript.
 Must complete and send a Release of Information form to the School of Nursing.

 Students are responsible for housing and meals.
 Meals may be purchased in the hospital's cafeteria at employee rates.
 A $10 cash deposit is required for a mailbox key.

-Students can expect to spend approximately $350.00 for the uniform, equipment, and supplies needed for their First Year of nursing and $100 for their Senior Year.
-Uniforms are scrubs: ceil blue top, and white pants, or white top with ceil blue pants.
+Uniforms are scrubs: ceil blue top with white pants or white top with ceil blue pants.
 Other required equipment includes nursing shoes, bandage scissors, and a watch with a second hand.
 Many students choose to purchase their own stethoscope.
-Recommendation for purchase will be provided in the first nursing class.